grimme-lab/xtb/python/README.md

 This is the Python-side of the wrapper around the `xtb` library.

-This wrapper provides access to the three Hamiltonians (GFN0-xTB, GFN1-xTB and GFN2-xTB) implemented in the `xtb` program, making accessable energies, gradients and related properties like dipole moments, partial charges and bond orders.
+This wrapper provides access to the three Hamiltonians (GFN0-xTB, GFN1-xTB and GFN2-xTB) implemented in the `xtb` program, making accessible energies, gradients and related properties like dipole moments, partial charges and bond orders.